endlos99/xdt99/doc/MANUAL.md

 BASIC programs in long format are detected automatically.
 To list programs in merge format, simply add the merge option `--merge`.

+(Technical note: On Windows, you currently cannot use `xdm99` to extract BASIC programs saved in merge format.
+For some unknown reason merge programs are stored in `DIS/VAR` format even though they are binary data.
+Windows will try to translate suspected end-of-line markers and thus garble the file contents.)

 The create command `-c` encodes a list of BASIC statements into internal format so that the resulting file can be loaded and run by the BASIC interpreter on a TI 99: